pomber/code-surfer/packs/code-surfer/readme.md

 ## How to use Code Surfer

-[MDX Deck](https://github.com/jxnblk/mdx-deck) uses MDX files to create slides.
+> It may help to know how [MDX Deck](https://github.com/jxnblk/mdx-deck) works first

 To use Code Surfer you need to import it and wrap the code you want to show inside `<CodeSurfer>` tags (the **empty lines before and after the codeblock are required**):